v-dvorak/ruskey-savage-conjecture/README.md

 > A **maximum matching** (also known as maximum-cardinality matching) is a matching that contains the largest possible number of edges. [[Source](https://en.wikipedia.org/wiki/Matching_(graph_theory))]

-Both of these matchings are maximal but only the one on left is maximum:
+Both of these matchings are maximal but only the one on the left is maximum:

 ![](max_example.png)